dennypage/hubitat/drivers/nut-upsmon/README.md

 ### UPS monitor and shutdown controller for use with Network UPS Tools (NUT)

-This device driver (NUT upsmon) provides a Hubitat implementation upsmon, which is the UPS monitor and shutdown controller used by NUT.
-The NUT upsmon driver is used with a remote NUT server (upsd), running on a general purpose server, NAS, etc.
+This driver implements a UPS monitor and shutdown controller for use with Network UPS Tools (NUT).

+The driver works in conjunction with a remote NUT upsd server, and provides the equivalent of NUT's upsmon for the Hubitat.
+In other words, it monitors the ups and shuts the hub down when the ups battery is low.

 #### Install the device driver